 The carburetor mixes the correct proportion of air and fuel required for your leaf blower to start and continue to run.
 The passageways can become clogged and the small components can fail to function correctly which can be the reason the blower stops running.

 Old fuel usually plays a part in the carburetor no longer working.
 You may be able to clean or rebuild the carburetor to get it working again.
 You will have to replace the carburetor if this doesn’t work.

 Plugged Cooling System Causes a Leaf Blower to Start Then Die

 The engine must be kept cool so it doesn’t overheat.
-To help cool the engine, you must remove grass, dirt and debris that block the air intakes and cooling fins.
+To help cool the engine, you must remove grass, dirt, and debris that block the air intake and cooling fins.

 Clean the cylinder fins and reinstall the engine cover.
 Continue cleaning the blower to make sure cool air can circulate around the engine.